 “…an outstanding institution in the world of higher education.”

 The Diploma in Work & Labour is geared toward union staff, community activists, and others wanting to engage in research and advocacy around questions of economic policy, work and labour rights, social welfare, pensions, health care, immigration and settlement, disability and inclusion, child care, and support to vulnerable people.
-Those enrolled in one of the MA or collaborative PhD programs may also enrol concurrently in the Diploma program.
+Those enrolled in any other program of graduate study at Carleton may also enroll concurrently in the Work and Labour Diploma.
 The program emphasizes both academic study and experiential learning.